affinda/affinda-python/docs/models.md

 - `id`: Required.
 - `page_index`: Required.
 Page number within the document, starts from 0.
 - `image`: Required.
 The URL to the image of the page.
+- `image_translated`: The URL to the translated image of the page.
 - `height`: Required.
 Height of the page's image in px.
 - `width`: Required.
 Width of the page's image in px.
 - `rotation`: Required.
 The degree of rotation applied to the page.
 Greater than 0